ptabriz/FOSS4G_workshop/README.md

 <br>

-# Real-time 3D visualization of geospatial data using Blender
+# Real-time 3D visualization of geospatial data with Blender

 This is material for the FOSS4GNA 2017 workshop held at Harvard CGA, in Boston, MA, August , 2017.